albertattard/java-boot-camp/03 - Classes, Methods and Control Flow.md

 }
 ```

-An inner anonymous class is created within the `App` class.
+An inner anonymous class ([discussed in more depth when we cover objects](05%20-%20Objects.md#outer-inner-and-anonymous-classes)) is created within the `App` class.

 ```java
 Runnable r = new Runnable() {